TonyKaravasilev/CryptoMananaDocs/docs/cryptographic-services.md

 &nbsp;&nbsp;&nbsp;&nbsp;The framework's component for this is the [`PasswordBasedAuthentication`]( ../api/classes/CryptoManana.CryptographicProtocol.PasswordBasedAuthentication.html){:target="_blank"} object.
 The service can work with simple text comparison (not recommended) or with a secure hash function.
 The verification method can be set on initialization or via the setter method `setVerificationAlgorithm()`.
-This protocol uses the string passwords and hash values.
-Here is a list of all available methods available:
+This protocol uses string passwords and hash values.
+Here is a list of all available methods:

 ```php
 setVerificationAlgorithm() // set the hash function for verification